shipv11/DataCleaningInSQL/README.md

 # DataCleaningInSQL
-Performed data cleaning on this dataset about companies around the world that laid off employees from 2020-202
+This dataset is about companies around the world that laid off employees from 2020-2023.
+I cleaned the dataset by performing the following steps:
+•	Deleted duplicate rows.
+•	Removed unnecessary spaces from strings.
+•	Standardised spellings.
+•	Converted date column from string to date.
+•	Populated empty values from existing data.
+•	Converted empty strings to null
+•	Deleted unrequired null rows and dropped unrequired columns.